Looking to migrate your store from Shopify to Woocommerce? Read our guide

 Cost: Whereas Shopify is a subscription-based eCommerce solution, WooCommerce is a free WordPress plugin.
 This means you need a working WordPress site to run it.
 Still, you could potentially save lots of money without paying Shopify’s monthly subscription fee.

 Hosting and domain name: Shopify comes with hosting, and a free subdomain included.
-Whereas, WooCommerce includes neither, so you’ll need to source appropriate hosting for your WordPress site and purchase a web domain name.
+Whereas WooCommerce includes neither, so you’ll need to source appropriate hosting for your WordPress site and purchase a web domain name.

 Ease of use: Shopify’s an out-of-the-box product.
 WooCommerce, on the other hand, requires some WordPress know-how.
 You’ll need to spend time tweaking your eCommerce site and understanding how this platform operates to make the most out of it.